Join Us for

 What is RoboCONN?

 Prepare yourselves for the Robotics event of the year.
-In collaboration with Brown Robotics Club, CURC will be hosting an intercollegiate robotics club showcase.
+In collaboration with Brown Robotics Club, CURC will be hosting an intercollegiate robotics club showcase on the Columbia campus.
 The Robotics Conference of New eNgineers (ROBOCONN) exists to bring together college robotics groups to share their projects, learn from workshops, and make connections.

 with students from several different colleges